wavefrontHQ/docs/pages/doc/integrations_tas_howto.md

    [AWS](https://docs.pivotal.io/ops-manager/3-0/aws/prepare-env-manual.html) and
    [GCP](https://docs.pivotal.io/ops-manager/3-0/gcp/prepare-env-manual.html#loadbalancer),
    but not for Azure.
-2. After initial setup, you can use [this](https://docs.pivotal.io/application-service/3-0/operating/configure-lb.html) document for finalizing the configuration of the load balancers in all IAAS.
+2. After the initial setup, you can use [this](https://docs.pivotal.io/application-service/3-0/operating/configure-lb.html) document for finalizing the configuration of the load balancers in all IAAS.